Mikiheaven/ClickCopyPasteExtension/README.md

 # ClickCopyPasteExtension

-A simple Chrome Extension to click content on double click and paste it if on input or textarea.
+A simple Chrome Extension to copy content on double click and paste it if on input or textarea.